 Checklist for debt funding

-- Consider whether the use of debt may trigger disallowed interest deductions under the thin capitalization rules and also whether the interest rate is arm’s length, as required by transfer pricing rules.
+- Consider whether the use of debt may trigger disallowed interest deductions under the thin capitalization rules and whether the interest rate is arm’s length, as required by transfer pricing rules.

 An investor may use equity to fund its acquisition.